Kidz Bop: United Kingdom

 In February 2017, Kidz Bop announced it was launching outside America for the first time and expanding to the UK.
-There will be a new lineup of British Kidz Bop Kids.
-Kidz Bop partnered with Universal Music Group, ITV, Crown Talent and Media Group, and Creative Artists Agency for the UK launch, with ITV featuring the group in an episode of its star search programme The Big Audition.
+There was a new lineup of British Kidz Bop Kids.
+Kidz Bop partnered with Universal Music Group, ITV, Crown Talent and Media Group and Creative Artists Agency for the UK launch, with ITV featuring the group in an episode of its star search programme The Big Audition.

 The first two albums, Kidz Bop and Kidz Bop 2018, were released in the UK on March 31 and November 10 of 2017 respectively.
 The third and fourth albums, Kidz Bop Summer '18 and Kidz Bop 2019, were released in the UK on 23 March and 7 December 2018 respectively.
 The fifth album, Kidz Bop 2020, was released in the UK on 15 November 2019.
 The sixth and seventh albums, Kidz Bop Party Playlist and Kidz Bop 2021, were released in the UK in June and October 2020 respectively.
 The eighth album, Kidz Bop All-Time Greatest Hits was released in the UK on 26 March 2021.

 The ninth album, Kidz Bop 2022, was released in the UK on 22 October 2021.